Driving into Nafplio several years ago my first impression

 13th Century, it was the city.
 Now, unbelievably there are two sixties-style

 and the views of the town and harbor to the north and the rocky shore and the Peloponessos to the south.
 For a real thrill take the elevator from the small square just below the hotel.
 You enter through a long cave.
-Once you get to the top follow the stone streets through the castle and back down where you will end up at a cafe on a pond with an impressive waterfall right next to the newly built old city gate.
-The only drawback is the price.
-You could stay in a less spectacular location and save enough money
+Once you get to the top follow the stone streets through the castle and back down where you will end up at the newly rebuilt old city gate.

 Below Acronafplia is the Psaromahalas or fisherman's district.The streets of the city are generally small and steep, some of

 them actually stairs rather then streets.
 Like many popular towns in Greece the main streets have been taken over by the high-end businesses.
 But there are still a number of unique shops with art and crafts that you won't find anywhere else.
 Look for the shops that sell Greece's national pastime: worry-beads or as they are called here komboloi.
 When I visited the town in 2000 there was the famous Komboloi Museum which is still there, but in 2015 when I made my last visit there were several

 others.
 Also look for the Lathos Bar which looks more like an eccentric's antique or junk shop, though it is indeed a bar and an entertaining bar at that.
 Of particular interest to musicians is the shop which makes

 bouzoukis and other stringed instruments.
 If you are in the market for

 an aoud, baglama, guitar, bouzouki or even a hand-made flute, then this